Are you in the market for a new, reasonably priced office chair? Do you consider yourself to be a bit of a do-it-yourselfer?

 Well, and it is, but only to a point.

-Second, and this is the real nail in the coffin, this chair costs a ton more than it ought to.
-You can find literally dozens of gaming chairs that rival this one in terms of comfort and have at least as many features for a lot less money.
+Second, and this is the real nail in the coffin, this chair costs more than it should.
+You can find dozens of gaming chairs that rival this one in terms of comfort and have at least as many features for much less money.
 The combination of the low-value score and the relatively low brand heft Viva has given this chair a final score that’s barely above average.

-As pretty as it is, and as comfortable as it is, we can’t in good conscience recommend it.
+As pretty and comfortable as it is, we can’t recommend it in good conscience.

 Viva1421 High Back Bonded Leather Racing Style